ereinhardt/AV-Player/README.md

 ```

 **Note**: <br>
-The web interface opens by default at `localhost:3001`.
+- The web interface opens by default at `localhost:3001`.
 Change the port in `server.js` if necessary:
 ```js
 (line 15) this.webPort = 3001;
 ```
 - Supported file formats: `MP4`, `MP3`, `WAV`.
 - Tested primarily with Google Chrome.
+- All important information on how to handle the BrightSign script can be found as comments within the script itself.
+- (ONLY Mac-User): If you use macOS and an audio interface with more than 2 outputs, set it as the default output device to access all channels in the software.

 ## Known Bugs (TODO):